Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 Determine exactly what the assignment is asking you to do.
 Read the assignment carefully to determine the purpose, audience, scope, format, and length.
 For help, see Understanding your assignment.

 Policy briefs can take various forms.
-For ideas and inspiration see these examples produced by different organizations.
+For ideas and inspiration see these examples of policy briefs produced by different organizations.

 B. Download the policy brief template